Diastasis Recti Corrective Exercise

 It's important to note that self-checks are not a substitute for a professional diagnosis.
 If you suspect you have diastasis recti or are experiencing symptoms associated with it, it's best to consult with a physical therapist.

-The Importance of Diastasis Recti Corrective Exercise
+Importance of Corrective Exercise for Healing Diastasis Recti